There are no items in your bag at this time.

 What if you do have dry skin?
 Using powder is still a good idea because it can keep your makeup from creasing.
 Just seek out formulas that go a bit lighter on the absorbent ingredients, like starches and clays.
 If you want to enliven dull, dry skin, choose products that have words like “glow,” “luminous,” or “brightening” in their descriptions.
 These types generally include mineral pigments that reflect light off the face, and have a softer texture.

 Once you’ve selected the role you want your powder to play, there are a couple of other factors to consider, which are mainly a matter of personal preference.
 Do you want a tinted powder, or one that’s translucent?
-Tinted powders can enhance the colour of your foundation, but if you’re happy with the colour of your base makeup and want no changes, translucent is the way to go.
+Tinted powders can enhance the color of your foundation, but if you’re happy with the color of your base makeup and want no changes, translucent is the way to go.

 There’s also the consideration of pressed or loose powder.
 Loose powder is easier to pick up on a brush and it’s easier to tell how much you’re using, but for touching up on the go, pressed powder is a much less messy option!